jbaublitz/miss-demeanor/README.md

 requests quickly, statelessly, and is specifically designed to avoid deadlocks.
 3. miss-demeanor is pluggable so you are the maker of your own workflow here.
-Whatever you can do in a language that can export C ABI compatible function symbols, you can do in a miss-demeanor plugin.
-More simply, this means that C, Rust and Golang are all supported languages for plugins.
 4. The plugin interface is flexible and dead simple.
-Define a function `trigger` that takes a pointer to an HTTP request and returns an integer and build anything else you need around it.
 5. See 1.
 It is still the most compelling reason.

 ## Building miss-demeanor